zhixin9001/2021-SAA/note/tips.md

 - Kinesis Agent
     - stand-alone Java software application that offers an easy way to collect and send data to Kinesis Data Streams or Kinesis Firehose
 - kinesis vs SQS, real-time, prefer kinesis
+- Amazon Kinesis Data Analytics
+    - is the easiest way to analyze streaming data in real-time
+    - is used to build SQL queries and sophisticated Java applications

 ### Cloud Formation
 - Cloudformation template